d15122836/HealthWebApplication/Report.md

 ![](project-structure.png)

-While writing the code, we have tried to seperate the functionality of each module as much as possible.
+While writing the code, I have tried to seperate the functionality of each module as much as possible.
 This allows us to modify the code at any given time without much overhead.

 The four packages provide unique functionality to our application.
 In the below screenshot, we can the see the expanded packages of our project.